Optimal root recovery for uniform attachment trees and $d$-regular growing trees: Uniform attachment trees

-LAB, CF and ST acknowledge support from NSERC during the preparation of this research.
+\begin{acks}[Acknowledgments] LAB, CF and ST acknowledge support from NSERC during the preparation of this research.
+RK has also been supported by NSERC via a Banting postdoctoral fellowship [BPF-198443].
 LAB additionally acknowledges support from the Canada Research Chairs program.
 LRL acknowledges support from the Institut des Sciences Math\'ematiques.
-All authors thank Th\'eodore Conrad-Frenkiel for useful discussions about the project.
+All authors thank Th\'eodore Conrad-Frenkiel for useful discussions about the project. \end{acks}